Fjf/Allen/Rec/Allen/readme.md

 =============================
 The software can be compiled either based on the nightlies or by compiling the full stack, as described [here](https://gitlab.cern.ch/lhcb/Allen/-/blob/master/readme.md#call-allen-with-gaudi-steer-event-loop-from-moore).

 Note that many use cases of calling Allen from Moore are intended for physics validation.
 In this case the validation information has to be generated when running Allen.
 This does not happen by default (when using the `hlt1_pp_default` sequence).
-Therefore, select the validation sequence `hlt1_pp_validation` when compiling Allen inside the stack by creating `utils/config.json` with the following content:
+Therefore, select the validation sequence `hlt1_pp_validation` when compiling Allen inside the stack by adding the following lines to `utils/config.json`
 ```
 {
     "cmakeFlags": {
-		"Allen": "-DSTANDALONE=OFF", -DSEQUENCE=hlt1_pp_validation
+		"Allen": "-DSTANDALONE=OFF, -DSEQUENCE=hlt1_pp_validation"
 	}
 }
 ```
+Note that `make Allen/purge` is required to pick up the changed CMake variables, if you had already compiled Allen inside the stack before.

 Call the executable from within the stack directory as in the following examples:
 ```